 About halfway between Collingwood and Thornbury is Craigleith, where the original station still stands.
 You can be sure the lilac bushes by the station will be in full bloom 24/365.
-The remains of probably our most famous shipwreck, the "Mary Ward" will be visible through the clear waters of Nottawasaga Bay.
-Click to read more about the Mary Ward.
+The remains of probably our most famous shipwreck, cetainly the most visted by divers, is the "Mary Ward", which will be visible through the clear waters of Nottawasaga Bay.

-Westbound out of Thornbury, trains cross the Beaver River on a trestle bridge and again pass out of sight behind the low-relief buildings of Collingwood but this time they're headed toward the helix, which has four loops and raises the track 16".
+Next stop is the town of Thornbury, where trains cross the Beaver River on a trestle bridge and again pass out of sight behind the low-relief buildings of Collingwood.
+But this time they're headed toward the helix, which has four loops and raises the track 16".
 When exiting the helix, trains travel in full view along the upper level of the layout to Meaford, which is situated above Allandale, and is the end of our our point-to-point operation.

 The main line run, Allandale to Meaford, is about 310' long, or five scale miles, so a non-stop freight running at 40mph will take about seven-and-a-half minutes to get from one end of the track to the other.

-June 2018 ‐ All of the track is installed except for the turntable in Collingwood and its approach.
-These pictures show the grain elevator tracks, with the 730 foot 'Black Bay' laker unloading.
-Bill Hanke has chased the 'Black Bay' into the plywood that will, eventually, be part of Nottawasaga Bay.
-The 'water' will be applied in due course.
-We decided to eliminate the turntable at Meaford because a) we have a wye which can turn a complete train, not just the locomotive and b) we needed an additional spur to accomodate any cars that were delivering or picking up goods at the Freight House.
-The turntable was sacrificed make space for the spur.
+We decided to eliminate the turntable at Meaford because a) we have a wye, that can turn a complete train, not just the locomotive, and b) we needed the space for an additional spur to accomodate any cars that were delivering or picking up goods at the Freight House.